What They Do: Actors express ideas and portray characters in theater, film, television, and other performing arts media.

 How to Become One: Many actors enhance their skills through formal dramatic education, and long-term training is common.

-Job Outlook: Employment of actors is projected to grow 3 percent over the next ten years, about as fast as the average for all occupations.
-Growth in the number of Internet-only platforms may lead to work for actors.
+Job Outlook: Employment of actors is projected to grow 32 percent over the next ten years, much faster than the average for all occupations.

 Related Careers: Compare the job duties, education, job growth, and pay of actors with similar occupations.